floatingprimes/WebCrawler/README.md

 - Have the crawler create and write the list of URLs into a txtFile, whose path is determined by a passed String parameter.
 (Done)

 - Implement a javafx enabled GUI for interactivity with the user.
 (Done)

+- Provide a Travis CI YAML file for continuous integration and testing on each git pull leveraging Apache Ant.
+(Done)